 Our charter contains detailed criteria for determining the independence of our directors and requires a majority of the members of our Board to qualify as independent.
 The Board consults with our legal counsel to ensure that the Board's independence determinations are consistent with our charter and applicable securities and other laws and regulations.
-Consistent with these considerations, after reviewing all relevant transactions or relationships between each director, or any of his family members and the Company, our senior management and our independent registered public accounting firm, each member of our Board has been determined to be independent.
-Furthermore, although our shares are not listed on a national securities exchange, our Board reasonably believes that each member of the Board and, thus, each member of the Board's Audit Committee, Independent Directors Committee, Compensation Committee and Investment Committee are independent under the NASDAQ listing standards.
+Consistent with these considerations, after reviewing all relevant transactions or relationships between each director, or any of his family members and the Company, our senior management and our independent registered public accounting firm, each of Mr. Roush and Ms. Koenig has been determined to be independent.
+Furthermore, although our shares are not listed on a national securities exchange, our Board reasonably believes that each of Mr. Roush and Ms. Koenig and, thus, each member of the Board's Audit Committee, Independent Directors Committee, Compensation Committee and Investment Committee is independent under the NASDAQ listing standards.
 If each nominee for director - Mr. Roush, Ms. Koenig, and Mr. Eikanas - is elected to the Board at the Annual Meeting, our Board will continue to have strong independent oversight as each such nominee other than Mr. Eikanas will continue to qualify as an independent director.